CLARIAH/clariah-plus/requirements/software-requirements.md

 Users can turn to this place for reporting any bugs they find in the software, or optionally post requests for new features.
-The public nature ensures that a public knowledge base is constructed where users can find answers to earlier posted questions, aleviating the burden on both the users as well as the developers.
+The public nature ensures that a public knowledge base is constructed where users can find answers to earlier posted questions, alleviating the burden on both the users as well as the developers.
 The public support channel also gives an indication of community interest in the project.